How to Reduce Employee Turnover: how to reduce employee turnover strategies

 Make Onboarding an Unforgettable Experience for IT Hires

-The new challenge for many organizations is not just retaining people, but re-engaging them.
+The current challenge for many organizations is not just retaining people, but re-engaging them.
 This 'Great Detachment' happens when employees stay but mentally check out, becoming a hidden drain on productivity and morale.

 Recognize Contributions Authentically